 - *All following ingredients should go in separate bowls.Chop fennel bulb into thin slices, shred carrots using a small shredder; Separate beet stems from the leaves (if not available, substitute for celery stalks).
 Chop the stems into small pieces.

 - Pour the water into a pot and set it to boil under the lid.

 - Shred beets using a large shredder.

 - Into a pot with boiling water, add Herbs de Provénce, cooked white beans, dry parsley, chopped potatoes, and shredded cabbage.
 Bring it back to a boil, lower the heat, and set to cook under the lid.

 - Add coconut oil into a pan and warm it up; incorporate universal sattvic spice mix.
 Warm-up your spices and add chopped fennel and beet stems.
 Mix well, lower the heat, cover with the lid, and set to sauté.

-- Transfer beets into a pot along with 1 tbsp of lemon juice, salt, and pepper.
+- Transfer beets into the pot along with 1 tbsp of lemon juice, salt, and pepper.
 Cook for 15 min.

-- Add carrots into a pan.
+- Add carrots into the pan with the beet stalks and fennel.
 Let it cook for 15 min

 - In the meantime, chop beetroot greens into fine pieces.
 After the time's up, add to the pot along with sautéed vegetables.
 Do a final salt and pepper check, cover with the lid and cook for 10 more minutes.